 The next challenge was "What" am I counting exactly?
 I could not get the right syntax of what is in List.Count initially.
 This took a bit of trial and error.

 First I called the function GetTaskPages via a blank query with something like the code below.
 Just call the function, nothing else.
 Start with the first page (0 in my case, 1 in some cases depending on the API).

 Next, view the results of the query.
-It’s a single row list referred to ask “tasks” (where the arrow is pointing).
-This is the key for the count formula later so watch for this value in your data if you need to use this technique.
+It's a single-row list referred to as "tasks" (where the arrow is pointing).
+This is the key for the count formula later so watch for this value in the data if this technique is used.

-Now drill into the “List” to see if records are returned and how many (for validation).
-Undo that step and change the page number parameter value to 1, then 2, etc. then use something you know has no data.
+Now drill into the "List" to see if records are returned and how many (for validation).
+Undo that step and change the page number parameter value to 1, then 2, then something that will have no data.
 I used page 99, I could have used page 3.
 Every result looked like this, even if the list was empty.

 Each time, I changed the page number then I drilled down and counted the records to know what to expect overall.
 For page "0", I got 100 records.
 For page "1", same.
 For page "2", I got 12 records.
 AHA, I've found the last page and now I know I have 212 task records.
 For page "99" or anything beyond "3", I got this: a list header but zero records.

-- [Source] is because in my query, I’m calling this “Source” in my query.
+- [Source] is because, in my query, I'm calling this "Source".

-- [tasks] because in this endpoint, it is returning tasks (which is shown in both screenshots to understand where to look for this). ** if your result says “data”, you would “data” etc.
+- [tasks] because in this endpoint, it is returning tasks (which is shown in both screenshots to understand where to look for this). ** If the result said "data", “tasks” should say "data" etc.

 each List.Count([Source][tasks]) > 0